-Admissions to the Houston SPCA are by appointment only, seven days a week from 9 a.m. to 6 p.m.
-We do charge a nominal fee to admit an animal to the shelter.
-We require this because we do not euthanize animals for space or at the end of a certain time period and we proudly place 100 percent of our healthy animals into loving new homes, with adoption partners or in reputable sanctuaries.
-Appointments cannot be made over the Internet.
+The Rehoming Center, formally known as Admissions, is by appointment only, seven days a week from 10 a.m. to 5 p.m.
+We do charge a nominal fee to admit an animal onto our campus.
+Please note that we do not euthanize animals for space or at the end of a certain time period and proudly place 100 percent of our healthy animals into loving new homes, with adoption partners or in reputable sanctuaries.
+Appointments cannot be made online.
 Please call (713) 869-7722 for scheduling.

 Adult dog - $35